-I’ve been a complete wimp when it’s come to those two words.
+I’m a wimp when it’s come to those two words.
 As much as I like cooking, I’ve carefully avoided breadmaking for years, mostly for fear that it’s a labour-intensive process requiring special types of flour, fancy fresh yeast, elaborate kneading and expensive pieces of machinery, like electric bread makers and large mixers with paddle attachments.
 And that would just be to get the starter dough going.
 After that, there’d the issue of rising: Does it have to rise in a low heat oven?
 What if I don’t have a bread-proof setting on my oven?
 What if I kill the yeast?
 How will I know if I’ve killed the yeast?
 And so on and so forth.

 Despite all this, I somehow own three cookbooks on bread – including Bernard Clayton’s New Complete Book of Breads, Soups and Stews, a hefty tome that has sat on the shelf undisturbed, for four whole winters now.
 I have an entire Pinterest board dedicated to bread, a place where I’ve been quietly stockpiling all sorts of recipes for leavened dough – from densely-flavoured sourdough to crackly baguette to Japanese milk toast – none of which I’ve actually made.
 But, despite my trepidation, I’m clearly interested in bread – the traditions, the techniques, the delicate alchemy that allows a sticky mass to transform into something crispy and chewy and ethereally light, all at once.
 It’s a magical beast.
 The unicorn of food.
 I’ve just been too timid to get close to it.